ShafayetRajit/shafayetrajit.github.io/index.md

 <br />

-My research interests lie at the intersection of AI and healthcare, focusing on innovative solutions to improve patient outcomes.
+My research interests center on computer vision and its wide-ranging applications, with a focus on developing innovative solutions for real-world challenges.
 Currently, I'm working on 2D image-based drug discovery method for Dengue treatment, using visual representations of molecular structures to accelerate the drug discovery process.
 Under the guidance of <a href="https://sites.google.com/site/tanzilctg/">Dr. Tanzilur Rahman</a>, this research aims to contribute to the global fight against Dengue.

 <br />